Bio

 Artist statement

-Inspired by Zen painting and the ensô motif, I also develop foraysinto an imaginary, often mineral, landscape.
+Inspired by Zen painting and the motif of the ensō, I also develop incursions into an imaginary landscape, often mineral.